Provably adaptive reinforcement learning in metric spaces: Preliminaries

 Instead of assuming that $|\Scal|$ and $|\Acal|$ are finite, we will posit a metric structure on these spaces.
 We recall the key definitions for metric spaces.
 A space $Y$ equipped with a function $\Dcal:Y \times Y \to \RR_+$ is a \emph{metric space} if $\Dcal$ satisfies (a) $\Dcal(y,y') = 0$ iff $y = y'$ (b) $\Dcal$ is symmetric, and (c) $\Dcal$ satisfies the triangle inequality $\Dcal(x,y) \leq \Dcal(x,z) + \Dcal(z,y)$.
 If these properties hold then $\Dcal$ is called a \emph{metric}.
 For a radius $r>0$, we use the notation $B(y,r)\defeq\{y' \in Y: \Dcal(y,y') < r\}$ to denote the open ball centered at $y$ with radius $r$.
 For a subset $Y'\subseteq Y$ the \emph{diameter} is defined as $\diam(Y') \defeq \sup_{y,y' \in Y'}\Dcal(y,y')$.
 We also use the standard notions of covering and packing to measure the size of metric spaces.

-\begin{definition}[Notions of size] A \emph{covering} of $Y$ at scale $r$ (also called an $r$-covering) is a collection of subsets of $Y$, each with diameter at most $r$, whose union equals $Y$.
-The minimum number of subsets that form an $r$-covering is the $r$-covering number, denoted $N_r(Y)$.
-A \emph{packing} of $Y$ at scale $r$ (also called an $r$-packing) is a collection of points $Z\subset Y$ such that $\min_{z\ne z' \in Z} D(z,z') \geq r$.
-The maximum number of points that form an $r$-packing is the $r$-packing number, denoted $N_r^{\text{pack}}(Y)$.
-An \emph{$r$-net} of $Y$ is an $r$-packing $S\subset Y$ for which $\{B(y,r)\}_{y \in S}$ covers $Y$. \end{definition}
+\begin{definition}[Notions of size] We define the following notions of size for a metric space. \begin{itemize} \item A \emph{covering} of $Y$ at scale $r$ (also called an $r$-covering) is a collection of subsets of $Y$, each with diameter at most $r$, whose union equals $Y$.
+The minimum number of subsets that form an $r$-covering is the $r$-covering number, denoted $N_r(Y)$. \item A \emph{packing} of $Y$ at scale $r$ (also called an $r$-packing) is a collection of points $Z\subset Y$ such that $\min_{z\ne z' \in Z} D(z,z') \geq r$.
+The maximum number of points that form an $r$-packing is the $r$-packing number, denoted $N_r^{\text{pack}}(Y)$. \item An \emph{$r$-net} of $Y$ is an $r$-packing $S\subset Y$ for which $\{B(y,r)\}_{y \in S}$ covers $Y$. \item Define the \emph{doubling constant} $\Lambda(Y) := \max_{r>0, y \in Y} N_{r/2}(B(y,r))$, which is the maximum number of balls of radius $\nicefrac{r}{2}$ required to cover some ball of radius $r$. \end{itemize} \end{definition}

 These definitions also apply to subsets of the metric space, which will be important for our development.
 Also note that $N_{2r}^{\text{pack}}(Y) \leq N_r(Y) \leq N_r^{\text{pack}}(Y)$.